 I had a parent order a skateboard online and I thought it would be fine, as they are a recognised skate shop and the board was around £40.
 But when they came for a lesson the board didn’t turn.
 All the components looked good apart from the rubbers.
 In fact, I don’t think they were made of rubber at all.
 They were plastic.
 Unfortunately, the board was useless, all for the manufacturer to save a few pence.

 All was not lost in this scenario.
-The parent went out and bought new rubbers, and replaced them.
+I advised they go and buy new rubbers, and replace them.
 The board now rides well.

 Where to buy a beginner skateboard